SEO Optimization Introduction

 Whichever keywords dominate your anchor text profile will usually be the ones hit hardest by Penguin.
 We use the free back-link analysis tool at majesticseo.com to see which keywords are being used in anchor text.

-We asked Dave Holland from DeehoSEO.com, one of the leading London SEO companies for his recommendations for top Google rankings and he said;
+We asked Dave Holland from Deeho, one of the best london seo companies for his recommendations for top Google rankings and he said;

 The Penguin algorithm looks at the keyword density of each exact match keyword and these need to be 5% or lower.
 You need to reduce the volume of keyword rich links.
 Replace these with Brand links, URL based links and ‘junk’ links.